TogAr2/MinestomPvP/README.md

 As you can see, `CombatFeatures.empty()` provides you with a builder-like structure (`CombatConfiguration`) to which features can be added.

-This combat configuration also contains convenience methods to easily set a combat version (`#version(CombatVersion)`) and the difficulty provider (`#difficulty(DifficultyProvider)`).
+This combat configuration also contains convenience methods:
-The combat version is used by certain features to adjust some values and the difficulty provider is used by vanilla features containing behavior which is different depending on the difficulty.
+- `version(CombatVersion)` to set a combat version, which is used by some vanilla features to adjust values which are different across versions
+- `difficulty(DifficultyProvider)` to set a difficulty provider, which is used by some vanilla features containing behavior which is different depending on the difficulty

-A player state feature is added alongside the fall feature, because the fall feature depends on it (to determine whether a player is climbing).
+In the example above, a player state feature is added alongside the fall feature, because the fall feature depends on it (to determine whether a player is climbing).
 `CombatConfiguration` takes care of handling these dependencies for you.
 The order in which the features are added does not matter.
 It is also possible to leave out the player state feature, in which case a no_op feature will be used, which in this case will always signal to the fall feature that the player is not climbing.

-Upon calling `#build`, the combat configuration resolves all these dependencies and creates a `CombatFeatureSet` in which all the features are instantiated.
+Upon calling `CombatConfiguration#build()`, the combat configuration resolves all these dependencies and creates a `CombatFeatureSet` in which all the features are instantiated.
 To keep in mind: features defined inside the `CombatFeatures` class are not yet instantiated, a `CombatConfiguration` will do this for you.
 An instantiated feature always knows its dependencies.